GDNatrium/UI-Expansions/docs/examples/Dropdown Menu/Visuals-Example.md

 In this example we will create 3 different popups with increasing complexity.

-- [Basic Setup](Basic-Example.md) - A dropdown menu that allows you to pick the color of a button.
+- [Example Setup](Example.md) - A dropdown menu that allows you to pick the color of a button.
 - **Visuals Setup** - A visually customized dropdown menu that allows you to select a difficulty.
-- [Advanced Setup](Advanced-Example.md) - A highly customized dropdown menu, which changes how callbacks work to allow for multiselection and visual changes.

 ## Setup
 For all usecases, you first have to include the API as a dependency in your mod.
 You can do so by declaring it like this in your `mod.json` file.